influxdata/docs-v2/content/influxdb/cloud-iox/query-data/sql/aggregate-select.md

 ### Group and aggregate data

-To apply aggregate or selector functions to data grouped:
+To apply aggregate or selector functions to grouped data:

-- Use aggregate or selector functions in your `SELECT` statement
+- Use aggregate or selector functions in your `SELECT` statement.
-- Include columns to group by in your `SELECT` statement
+- Include columns to group by in your `SELECT` statement.
-- Include a `GROUP BY` clause with a comma-delimited list of columns to group by
+- Include a `GROUP BY` clause with a comma-delimited list of columns to group by.

 ```sql
 SELECT